 Forest Bathing Guide Tips

 Research Scientists in Japan and South Korea spent considerable time finding the best place to practice.
-They found how to gain optimal results from the time spent.
+The practice’s optimal time depends on the trees’ diversity, the time of year, and your health.
+However, you can get peace of mind in just a few short minutes.
 As a result, the best technique contains two key elements—the proper state of mind and the optimal environment.

 First, it is helpful to find a mature forest.
 If this isn’t possible, you can use a natural space or garden.
 Look for mature trees.
 Mature trees are more likely to have more phytoncides.
 Then you need to spend the proper amount of time.
 Ten minutes or more is the goal.
 Strolling around where there are various trees enables us to gain exposure to the most phytoncides.

 Running through the forest doesn’t work.
 It doesn’t give you enough time to absorb the essential elements.
 Also, researchers found that being “calm” and peaceful helps with our ability to absorb these elements.
 One of the most important tips is to slow down.

 Take your time.
 You need to spend enough time in one place for you to absorb the compounds.
 These observations provide guidelines on the best practices to get the best results, and this is where the second part of the process comes in.

 “There is a pleasure in the pathless woods,

 There is a rapture on the lonely shore,